 Jimmy Yan, BSE, MEd., is the Project and Information Officer of Access Pro Bono.
 Jimmy is a columnist of the City Post of Singtao News and has been a media commentator on issues of public legal education and information since 2008.
 He is also a research assistant of The Centre for Education, Law, and Society in the Faculty of Education at Simon Fraser University and a CELS educational advisor to the Chinese community.
 Meanwhile, Jimmy has served on the Boards of many committees with the Royal Commonwealth Society, Mainland BC Branch as well as the Royal Society of St. George, BC Branch.

-Patricia brings over 30 years’ senior-level experience leading social service organizations.
-She has led organizations in diverse sectors including legal services, victim/witness services, health care, community services and children services.
+Patricia brings over three decades of senior-level experience leading social service organizations.
+She has led organizations in diverse sectors including legal services, health care, community, and children services.
 A pioneering leader in immigrant and refugee services, Patricia has been globally recognized for championing a first-of-its-kind service delivery model for newcomers.
-Over the years, Patricia has been a pro-active supporter of disenfranchised clients and has been instrumental in the implementation and development of new programs and services throughout the province.
 She has consulted on both national and international social service programming.
-Patricia has served on numerous boards and committees including Mayor’s Working Group on Immigration and Immigrant Integration Coordinating Committee and currently also serves on both Regional and National Corrections Canada Service advisory committees and on TRAC – Tenants Resource & Advisory Centre and Immigrant Integration Coordinating Committee.
-In 2017, Patricia received the YWCA Women of Distinction award for Non-Profits and the Community Social Services Awards of Excellence in 2019.
+Patricia has served on numerous boards and committees and currently serves on both Regional and National Corrections Canada Service advisory committees and on TRAC (Tenants Resource & Advisory Centre).
+Patricia received the YWCA Women of Distinction award for Non-Profits and the Community Social Services Awards of Excellence.
+Patricia’s interest in art led to her involvement and continued support in VAHMS for the past decade.